Welcome to

 After much urging from our patrons at the farmer's market, we experimented with Vanilla Cream Soda and Orange Soda during the winter of 2005.
 We received lots of feedback from family, friends, and our loyal patron on the new products.
 The end result is an expansion of product.
 We only hope we are able to meet the demand level.
 In the end, we had to pull the Orange Soda product for quality control reasons, but the Creme Soda continues to be a hit.

-Today, we are continuing to work to expand our products, availability, and bring down our costs.
+Today, we are maintaining our products, availability, and bring down our costs.
 This is a very labor intensive activity which brings a unique character to our products, but also limits our current production capacity.
 Another constant concern is finding bottles.
 As many of you can attest, the bottles we use may all contain the same amount of soda, but come in many different shapes, heights, and colors.
 We are extremely grateful to those people who assist us in recycling long neck, crown cap beer bottles.
-Finally, we are also looking to license our new facility in order to allow us to sell our products in more conventional markets.
+Finally, we have given up on pursuing to license our new facility in order to allow us to sell our products in more conventional markets.

 The whole Glewwe family hopes you enjoy this taste of old world charm.